dqmis/dl2/blog/blogpost.md

 ### 3.1 Datasets

-First of all,  a diverse range of logical reasoning datasets into the training process of LOGIC-LM.
-Each dataset serves a specific purpose in enhancing our model's ability to reason effectively.
+First of all, we also used the logical reasoning datasets used in the original LOGIC-LM paper.

+TODO better brief explanation of the datasets!
+Short, but now is just too vague. "a First-Order Logic reasoning dataset, is used for evaluation"??

 [PrOntoQA](https://github.com/asaparov/prontoqa) and [ProofWriter](https://allenai.org/data/proofwriter) for deductive reasoning datasets.
 [FOLIO](https://github.com/Yale-LILY/FOLIO), a First-Order Logic reasoning dataset, is used for evaluation.
 [LogicalDeduction](https://github.com/google/BIG-bench/tree/main/bigbench/benchmark_tasks/logical_deduction) provides scenarios for solving Constraint Satisfaction Problems (CSPs).
 Furthermore, [AR-LSAT](https://github.com/zhongwanjun/AR-LSAT) provides analytical reasoning (AR) problems.
-Complementing these datasets, we included multi-modal data from the [SET](https://github.com/Awni00/abstractor/tree/main/experiments/set) card game to further enrich our model's training.
-This holistic approach ensures that our model is well-equipped to handle diverse logical reasoning challenges across various domains.
+Complementing these datasets, we included multi-modal data from the [SET](https://github.com/Awni00/abstractor/tree/main/experiments/set) card game.

+TODO: sudoku.
+Just name, later explained.

 An example from the AR-LSAT dataset, where given a problem statement as context, the task of the model is to answer a logical reasoning question:
 ```